 What Are Your Smartest Practices?

 This is definitely not an exhaustive list.
-Your hearing specialist is the best place to begin regarding the dietary changes you need to undertake.
 Let’s remember that dietary adjustments impact everyone in a different way, so in order to monitor what is working and what isn’t, it might be a smart idea to keep a food journal.

 Moving ahead you will have an easier time making practical decisions if you know how particular foods affect you.
 When you start tracking what you eat, and what happens to your ears subsequently, you may begin to notice patterns, and that can remove some of the mystery out of your tinnitus symptoms.